 Managing your finances is a very important part of your university life.
 Here you will find basic information on money matters in Japan.

 Japanese yen (JPY) is the only accepted currency in Japan except at places like an airport.
-Japanese currency comes in the following denominations: 500 yen, 100 yen, 50 yen, 10 yen, 5 yen, 1 yen coins and 10,000 yen, 5,000 yen, 2,000yen and 1,000 yen banknotes.
-Click here for a currency converter to compare this to your local currency.
+Japanese currency comes in the following denominations: 500 yen, 100 yen, 50 yen, 10 yen, 5 yen, 1 yen coins and 10,000 yen, 5,000 yen, 2,000 yen, and 1,000 yen banknotes.

 Cash is the most common form of payment in Japan.
 It is easy to withdraw cash from ATM machines, which are available on campus and also at many places such as banks, shopping malls, and convenience stores.
 You will apply to open a Japanese bank account during one of the orientation sessions before the semester begins.

-Credit cards (VISA, MasterCard, American Express and JCB) can be used at many department stores and supermarkets, however they may not be accepted at some stores and restaurants.
+Credit cards (VISA, MasterCard, American Express, and JCB) can be used at many department stores and supermarkets, however, they may not be accepted at some stores and restaurants.
 Personal checks are not accepted.
 Making payments electronically through your mobile phone is becoming more common.

 Here is a sample of a monthly budget for a student living in downtown Beppu.
 (This assumes that tuition has already been paid.)

 - *1To commute to APU, most students buy a one-year bus pass at the beginning of the school year which may cost 60,000-100,000 JPY depending on the type of pass and where you live.
 The monthly transportation expenses specified here are usually for your other transportation needs.

 It is recommended that you convert your money into Japanese yen or US dollars in your country before you leave for Japan.
 If you bring US dollars, please convert them to Japanese yen at the airport when you first arrive.
 There are no money exchange services in the vicinity of APU.

 Other students may work off campus as English tutors or as employees in hotels, restaurants, and shops.
-As Beppu is a major tourist destination, there are many jobs in the service and hotel industry and there is a high demand for people who can work on weekends and vacation, which fits perfectly with your student life.
+As Beppu is a major tourist destination, there are many jobs in the service and hotel industry and there is a high demand for people who can work on weekends and holidays, which fits perfectly with your student life.